oscarhogan/TestUA_Repo/README.md

 "# MyFirstRepo"
-"# TestUA_Repo"
+# TestUA_Repo
-"## Practicing the pull command"
+## Practicing the pull command
-"This is my initial edition from github"
+This is my initial edition from github